RonaldKroening/ralts/README.md

 The resume is then converted to a latex format that can be copied and pasted into the viewer of choice to be downloaded.

+# How can I start?

+The project's page is https://ronaldkroening.github.io/ralts